Embedding spaces of split links: Contractibility of the fiber

-These are manifolds with corners and therefore not elements of $\uemb(S^2,\R^3)$, but we can smooth the corners in a neighbourhood arbitrarily close to the corners, so we do this and by abuse of notation call the resulting smoothly embedded spheres~$S_q^+$ and $S_q^-$.
+These are manifolds with corners and therefore not elements of $\uemb(S^2,\R^3)$, but we can smooth the corners in a neighbourhood arbitrarily close to the corners.
+We do this smoothing and by abuse of notation call the resulting smoothly embedded spheres~$S_q^+$ and $S_q^-$.
 Note that by construction,~$S_q^+$ and~$S_q^-$ are disjoint from~$S_q$, and lie in the interior of the ball bounded by~$S^q$.
 A schematic of the surgery is shown in Figure~\ref{fig:Surgery Diagram}.

 \begin{defn} Given a pair of maps~$(G,g)$, with~$tc^G=0$, consider the image of all separating systems in~$\im(G)_0$.
 For each intersection circle in this image, the two intersecting spheres are divided by this circle into two disks.
 Let~$\Disk(G)$ be the set of all disks arising in this way in~$\im(G)_0$.
-We will be choosing a minimal disk in this set with respect to area, where area is calculated using the Euclidean metric on~$\R^3$. \end{defn}
+A \emph{minimal disk} in~$\Disk(G)$ is any disk which has the smallest area, where area is calculated using the Euclidean metric on~$\R^3$. \end{defn}

 \begin{proof}[Proof of Theorem~\ref{thm-discrete fiber is contractible}] We show that $\iota_p:\Sep(\rho)^\delta_p\hookrightarrow \TSeprho_p$ is a homotopy equivalence, by showing the relative homotopy groups vanish.
 We start with a pair of maps~$(F,f)$, \emph{i.e.,}